dave-ai/International-Astronautical-Congress-LaTeX-template/README.md

 2. page numbering
 3. ORCID reference.

 This template was used to submit the following paper to the IAC Conference 2021, Dubai:
-S. Farì and D. Grande, “Vector field-based guidancedevelopment for launch vehicle re-entry via actuated parafoil”, IAC Conference, Dubai, 2021.
+S. Farì and D. Grande, “Vector field-based guidance development for launch vehicle re-entry via actuated parafoil”, IAC Conference, Dubai, 2021.

 Feel free to use or modify this template, but please consider it to be distributed under the BSD 2-clause license.
 In other words, don't remove